Alden Whitman

 Alden Rogers Whitman (October 27, 1913 – September 4, 1990) was an American journalist who served as chief obituary writer for The New York Times from 1964 to 1976.
-In that role, he pioneered a more vivid, biographical approach to obituaries based on interviews with notables in advance of their deaths.
+In that role, he pioneered a more vivid, biographical approach to obituaries, some based on interviews with his subjects in advance of their deaths.
 Whitman was also the target of a McCarthy-era investigation into communists in the press.
 Under questioning by the United States Senate Subcommittee on Internal Security in 1956, he acknowledged his affiliation with the Communist Party USA but refused to name other party members.
 The ensuing eight-year legal battle over contempt of Congress ended with all charges dismissed.

 Early life, career, and political activism

 Whitman was born in 1913 on his father's farm in New Albany, Nova Scotia.
 From age two, he lived in his mother's native Connecticut, where both parents taught high school.
 He showed early interest in journalism, contributing to the local Bridgeport Post-Telegram at 15.
 "It was like somebody opening up the heavens," Whitman recalled.

 Activism, another lifelong theme, became evident in college.
 Whitman began his Harvard studies in 1930 as a member of the Socialist Club and Party, then edged leftward to the communist-led National Student League.
-In February 1933, he eloped, "an act," he later interpreted, "of adolescent revolt."
+In February 1933, he eloped, "an act", he later interpreted, "of adolescent revolt".
 His parents withdrew financial support and helped him get a job with a local manufacturer.
 There, under the sway of union orators, he joined the Communist Party.
 "It was a fully considered step," Whitman stated in 1984, "and one I've never regretted.
 Through my membership and because of it, I have, I hope, been able to make some contribution to the fulfillment of the promises of the Declaration of Independence."
 Upon saving enough to resume college the following year, Whitman wrote his senior thesis on "Strategies and tactics of the Communist Party in the United States."

-Whitman's communist beliefs hampered his journalistic career.
+Whitman's communist activities often got in the way of his journalism career.
 After graduating in 1935, Whitman wrote full-time for the Bridgeport Post-Telegram, but was fired that fall "for attempting to organize a chapter of the American Newspaper Guild."
 The union-friendly Bridgeport Sunday Herald took him in.
 "That was a real writing paper," said Whitman.
 "That's where I learned to write."
 Eighteen months later, however, his organizing activities ran afoul of a major local employer, General Electric, and he was back on the street.

 In 1938, Whitman left his estranged wife and two young children in Bridgeport and followed his future wife to New York City.
 There, he worked "hand-to-mouth" for a series of Communist-linked, issue-focused groups.
 Internally, these were conceived as a "United" or "Popular Front" embracing multiple, home-grown leftist constituencies.
 However, Congress would later label all of the organizations "Communist fronts" and call Whitman to account.